utterworks/find-docs/docs/guide/user-guide/04-add-users.md

 ### Remove Project Users

 To remove a user from a project, simply select the check box next to the user and use the REMOVE USER option.
-> The project OWNER-ADMIN cannot be removec
+> Note that the project OWNER-ADMIN cannot be removed

 ![Remove User](../img/remove-project-user.png)